akshay3001/methodology-widget-development/README.md

 Templates can exist as part of your widget definition, or they can be separate files.
 In any case, use Mustache as your templating language.

 ###External Templates
-They are separate html files and exist in the templates/ folder of your widget.
+They are separate html files and exist in the templates / folder of your widget.
 Example: templates/list-example.html
 ```mustache
 <ul>